-Table 1 Summary of Select Policies Impacting General Fund Revenues for FY 2017 Hospital Fund - Medicaid Hospital Inpatient Fee \$10,400 Delay certain deductions by 5 years \$7,443 Hospital Provider Fee Fund - Medicaid Hospital Outpatient Fee \$6,709 Compliance Initiatives at OTR (income taxes) \$1,500 Compliance Initiatives at OTR (sales/use taxes) \$500 Supermarket Tax Credit (\$237) Source: Mayor's Proposed Budget for FY 2017, Chapter 3, Revenue.
-These are dedicated taxes that cannot be used in the local fund.
+Summary of Select Policy Proposals Impacting General Fund Revenues for FY 2017 Revenue Source Fiscal Impac (In thousands Hospital Fund - Medicaid Hospital Inpatient Fee \$10,400 Delay certain deductions by 5 years \$7,44 Hospital Provider Fee Fund - Medicaid Hospital Outpatient Fee \$6,70 Compliance Initiatives at OTR (income taxes) \$1,50 Compliance Initiatives at OTR (sales/use taxes) \$50 Supermarket Tax Credit (\$237

-The Budget Sweeps Some Funds that Could Have Been Used for Better Purposes
+The Proposed Budget Sweeps Some Funds that Could Have Been Used for Better Purposes

-The FY 2017 budget removes funding from:
+The proposed FY 2017 budget removes funding from:

-- Healthy DC: The FY 2017 budget removes \$6 million in accumulated resources from Healthy DC Fund to support other parts of the city's budget.
+- Healthy DC: The proposed FY 2017 budget removes \$6 million in accumulated resources from Healthy DC Fund to support other parts of the city's budget.
 This follows a similar sweep of Healthy DC Fund resources in 2016.
-The reduction leaves less money available for health services, including the locally funded Healthcare Alliance program and the local portion of DC's Medicaid program. - Income Assistance to Residents with Disabilities: The budget removes \$1 million from the Supplemental Security Income (SSI) Payback Fund, a dedicated fund for the Interim Disability Assistance (IDA) program, which supports low-income residents with disabilities.
+The reduction leaves less money available for health services, including the locally funded Healthcare Alliance program and the local portion of DC's Medicaid program. - Crime Victim's Assistance: The budget removes \$2.6 million from the Crime Victims Assistance Fund, the fund that compensates victims of crime for costs like health and mental health services and lost wages. - Income Assistance to Residents with Disabilities: The budget removes \$1 million from the Supplemental Security Income (SSI) Payback Fund, a dedicated fund for the Interim Disability Assistance (IDA) program, which supports low-income residents with disabilities.
 IDA provides temporary cash benefits to individuals who have applied for federal SSI disability benefits and are awaiting an eligibility determination.
 When an individual is approved for SSI, the federal government reimburses the District for the IDA benefit the individual received.
 These reimbursement dollars are put into the SSI Payback Fund so the District can provide benefits for future IDA applicants.
 The \$1 million reduction translates to roughly 300 residents with disabilities who will be unable to get IDA assistance in 2017.

-Recent Tax Cut "Triggers" Have Limited the Ability to Fund New Investments, and Will Make It Hard to Adequately Fund Services in Future Years, Too
+Recent Tax Cut "Triggers" Have Limited the Ability to Fund New Investments